theanam/webrtc-test-suite/README.md

 this package will help you test for these real life scenarios in your webRTC application.

 > Please include the [webRTC Adapter](https://www.npmjs.com/package/webrtc-adapter) package in  your project.
 This plugin tries to cover most of the variations of the API but adapter covers almost all of it.
+## What Can It do

+* Test If `getUserMedia` Actually works.
+* Test if the browser and internet is capable of `RTCPeerConnection`
+* Test if the internet Speed is good enough for WebRTC streaming.
+* Handle API differences for `getUserMedia`, adding stream to DOM.
+* Provide utility functions for webRTC media application.

 ## Installation: